,

 Crypto exchange-traded funds (ETFs) are a theoretical investment product, which would work in the same way that other ETFs do.

-These funds are traded on a public exchange and are, in effect, a collection of securities.
-The value of ETF shares is tied to the worth of an asset.
+These funds trade on a public exchange and are, in effect, a collection of securities.
+The value of ETF shares hinges on the worth of an asset.
 In effect, they allow people to invest in something without necessarily holding or managing the item in question.

-Investors who want to be involved in the crypto space but are not interested in crypto custody complexities may be attracted to ETFs or similar investment vehicles.
+Investors who want to dive into the crypto space but want to avoid crypto custody complexities may prefer ETFs.
 They provide an alternative that simplifies the process.

-Proponents of the funds believe the advent of a crypto ETF could open the market to mainstream investors and encourage a major flow of capital into the cryptocurrency space.
+Proponents of the funds believe a crypto ETF could open the market to mainstream investors.
+It’d then encourage a major flow of capital into the cryptocurrency space.

-While there are similar investment vehicles available, the Securities and Exchange Commission (SEC), which regulates ETFs, has not approved a crypto ETF for public trading so far.
-The latest bid was rejected in February 2020.
+While there are similar investment vehicles available, the Securities and Exchange Commission (SEC) has not approved a crypto ETF for public trading yet.
+The SEC rejected the latest bid in February 2020.

-The SEC has not ruled out crypto ETFs altogether and has continued to accept applications since — though none have been successful so far.
+The SEC has not ruled out crypto ETFs altogether, but none have been successful so far.

-In October 2020, SEC Chair Jay Clayton said he was open to the idea — and that because ETFs were being “openly considered by U.S. regulators,” they may have a better shot at approval in the near future.
+In October 2020, SEC Chair Jay Clayton said he was open to the idea.
+He mentioned because ETFs were being “openly considered by U.S. regulators,” they may have a better shot at approval in the near future.

-Other crypto analysts have also suggested that growing retail demand for crypto could also drive the SEC to approve ETFs shortly.
-As major financial institutions display more interest in the crypto market, the SEC may feel pressured to more seriously consider OKing ETFs.
+Other crypto analysts have suggested that growing retail demand for crypto could also drive the SEC to approve ETFs shortly.
+As major financial institutions display more interest in crypto, the SEC may feel pressured to more seriously consider OKing ETFs.

-ETFs also hold many opportunities for a retirement plan; some advisors urge caution when considering this option, although it may become an inevitable investment for retirement.
+ETFs also hold many opportunities for retirement, though some advisors urge caution when considering this option.
+However, it may become an inevitable investment for retirement.

 In the meantime, there’s no SEC-approved crypto ETF just yet.
 Suppose an organization is advertising such a fund.
 In that case, ty may be stretching the definition and applying it to another asset or fund that works similarly.
-They might also be offering some kind of vehicle that isn’t approved by the SEC.
+They might also be offering some kind of non-SEC-approved vehicle.

 The Available Cryptocurrency Investment Products

 There aren’t any crypto ETFs available, but the SEC has approved several other investment products related to cryptocurrencies.
-They may provide a similar offering for investors who are interested in a crypto ETF — but not willing to wait for the SEC to potentially approve a fund in the future.
+They may provide a similar offering for investors who are interested in a crypto ETF but don’t want to wait.

 The main vehicle for institutional crypto investment is the Grayscale Bitcoin Trust (GBTC), a digital currency investment product that individual investors can buy and sell via their brokerage accounts.